Deevun155/venuegen/README.md

 - This version **ALWAYS** overwrites any notes that were in the CAMERA and/or LIGHTING tracks when pulling from the venue.
 Please make sure you don't want to keep anything in those tracks before using the pull functions.
 - The AUTOSTROBE and RANDOM functions haven't been tested (I never use them), so they may or may not work.
 - Fog events are now able to be created but you need to replace the midi via Nautilus because Magma will say they are unavailable events.
+- The "Generate and Overwrite!" button will do the effects of pressing the Generate, Copy CAMERA to VENUE and Copy LIGHTING to VENUE buttons at once, skipping any overwrite prompts.
+The first time you run this you will be warned about this operation.
+- This version supports [lighting (into)], found at the bottom of the automatic lighting, next to BONUSFX to keep backward compatability.
+It behaves like [this](https://youtu.be/-T2UBHeshak).
+Please update your templates to use the new LIGHTING.txt.

 # venuegen